Home » Blog » Seasonal Activities » Winter » Elementary Music Lesson Ideas – February 2025

 • Centers or stations

-Print a classroom set on cardstock and laminate them for use with multiple classes.
+Simple Prep: Print a classroom set on cardstock and laminate them for use with multiple classes.
 See this post for more FUN ways to use your clip cards – Fun Rhythm Activities for Elementary Music.

 Do you need more advanced sets of Valentine Clip Cards for use with all elementary music classes?
-Click to see the COMPLETE set.
+Click to see the Complete Set.

 Brush Your Teeth Song – Dental Health Month